5t3ph/moderncss-dot-dev/src/posts/3-popular-website-heroes-created-with-css-grid-layout.md

 date: 2020-07-02
 ---

-> _This is the sixteenth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 This episode explores creating website heroes - aka "headers" - with one of my favorite ways to use CSS grid layout: by turning it into a canvas.

 {% carbonAd %}